isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The standard C++ mechanism to construct a an instance of a type is to call its constructor.
 As specified in [C.41: A constructor should create a fully initialized object](#Rc-complete).
-No additional intialization, such as by `memcpy`, should be required.
+No additional initialization, such as by `memcpy`, should be required.
 A type will provide a copy constructor and/or copy assignment operator to appropriately make a copy of the class, preserving the type's invariants.
 Using memcpy to copy a non-trivially copyable type can result in slicing, or data corruption.

 ##### Example, bad